sharadregoti/tyk-docs/tyk-docs/content/tyk-configuration-reference/kv-store.md

 #### Consul

 HashiCorp [Consul](https://www.consul.io) is a service networking solution that is used to connect and configure applications across dynamic, distributed infrastructure.
-Consul KV is a simple Key-Value store provided as a core feature of Consul that can be used to store and retrieve Tyk Gateway configuration across multiple data centres.
+Consul KV is a simple Key-Value store provided as a core feature of Consul that can be used to store and retrieve Tyk Gateway configuration across multiple data centers.
 - to retrieve the value assigned to a `KEY` in Consul you will use `consul://KEY` or `$secret_consul.KEY` notation depending on the [location]({{< ref "tyk-configuration-reference/kv-store#how-to-access-the-externally-stored-data" >}}) of the reference

 #### Vault